235 GUIDES | 2173 PAGES | 0 FEATURED | 236 POPULAR

-Would you like to add powerful and easy-to-use Bluetooth Low Energy to your wearable FLORA project?
+Would you like to add powerful and easy-to-use Bluetooth Low Energy to your robot, art or other electronics project?
 Heck yeah!
 With BLE now included in modern smart phones and tablets, its fun to add wireless connectivity.
-So what you really need is the new Adafruit Flora Bluefruit LE!
-The Flora Bluefruit LE makes it easy to add Bluetooth Low Energy connectivity to your Flora.
-Sew 4 traces (or solder 4 wires) and BooM!
-Bluetooth Low Energy!
+So what you really need is the new Adafruit Bluefruit LE Shield for Arduino!

 Is this not the cutest little display for the Raspberry Pi?
 This HAT features a 2.4" display with 320x240 16-bit color pixels and a resistive touch overlay.
 The HAT uses the high speed SPI interface on the Pi and can use the mini display as a console, X window port, displaying images or video etc. Best of all it plugs right in on top!